spilliams/sparrowlike/README.md

 - the demo didn't make use of a subclass pattern (or [library linking](https://gist.github.com/spilliams/5273740)), thus developers may have been confused about how to properly use the library and classes.

 This version attempts to rectify all of that.

+Requirements: this was built using Xcode 4.6.2, but version with Storyboards should work?
+Also this requires ARC, for now.